Apothic-AI/sandbutter/README.md

 ## Great for AI Agents

-Autonomous coding agents (such as Claude Code, Codex, Aider, OpenClaw, or Antigravity) are at their best when given unrestricted terminal access: installing system packages, tweaking system configurations, managing services, and running arbitrary build commands.
+Autonomous coding agents (Pi, Claude Code, Codex, OpenClaw, etc.) are at their best when given unrestricted terminal access: installing system packages, tweaking system configurations, managing services, and running arbitrary build commands.
 However, giving an AI agent direct root or shell access to your primary host workstation carries major risks of accidental file deletions, conflicting packages, or system corruption.

 **sandbutter** provides the ultimate sandbox for AI agents: